sf-wdi-26/modules/w07/d03/m4-ajax-oo-refactor-lab/readme.md

   ```

 5. Get that much set up, and then when in doubt, run the code and debug errors one by one.
+6. When you are finished you should be able to create, read, update and destroy todos on your app!

 ## Resources
 [OOP in JS: What you need to know](http://javascriptissexy.com/oop-in-javascript-what-you-need-to-know/)